thedaggerx/DaggerX/README.md

 Developer Key: The $devKey must be the same for both hashing/verification and encryption/decryption.
 Store it securely (e.g., in an environment variable) and ensure it's consistent across your application.

-Database Column Lengths: Ensure the password column is VARCHAR(1024) and the name column (if encrypted) is VARCHAR(512) to avoid truncation issues, which can cause login failures.
+Database Column Lengths: Ensure the password column is atleast (1024) and the name column (if encrypted) should be atleast (512) to avoid truncation issues, which can cause login failures.

 ---